-In this section we introduce fellow Open Access journals in the social sciences and humanities.
+This section is devoted to the debate on Open Access (OA) in the social sciences and humanities.
+We also introduce here fellow Open Access journals, which identify with a similar set of values as we do.
+These values are, most importantly, academic freedom, integrity, fairness and creativity.
 Our long-term goal is to create a strong network of high-quality and mutually supportive OA journals, which will actively contribute to the transformation of the academic publishing landscape.

 entanglements: experiments in multimodal ethnography (ISSN 2516-5860) is a peer-feedback, open-access journal set up in March 2018.
 It is an experimental journal focused on the multimodal ethnographic theory and practice and is published twice a year.
 The journal aims to enable and encourage forms of expression and communities of practice around multimodality in a range of research topics and across disciplines and media.
 The editors will discuss and work with authors on the production of multimodal articles.